brad-anton/work_scaler/README.md

 ```

 ### Running Clients
-This example comes with two Clients, `CrawlerClient.py` and `DnsClient.py`.
-If you'd like to test out `DnsClient.py`, modify `Server.py` to instantiate the Server with the `dns` variable.
+Run as many instances of the client on as many systems as you would like, but be sure you have enough work to keep them busy.
 ```
 python work_scaler/Client/CrawlerClient.py
 ```

+This example comes with two Clients, `CrawlerClient.py` and `DnsClient.py`.
+If you'd like to test out `DnsClient.py`, modify `Server.py` to instantiate the Server with the `dns` variable.
 ## Important Settings
 ### `WORKER_TIMEOUT`